Lewis Fry Richardson: Mathematical analysis of war

-In Statistics of Deadly Quarrels Richardson presented data on virtually every war from 1815 to 1945.
-As a result, he hypothesized a base 10 logarithmic scale for conflicts.
-In other words, there are many more small fights, in which only a few people die, than large ones that kill many.
-While no conflict's size can be predicted beforehand—indeed, it is impossible to give an upper limit to the series—overall they do form a Poisson distribution.
-On a smaller scale he showed the same pattern for gang murders in Chicago and Shanghai.
-Others have noted that similar statistical patterns occur frequently, whether planned (lotteries, with many more small payoffs than large wins), or by natural organisation (there are more small towns with grocery stores than big cities with superstores).
+In Statistics of Deadly Quarrels Richardson presented data on virtually every war from 1815 to 1950, which he categorized using a base 10 logarithmic scale based on the number of battle deaths a conflict produced.
+In this way, he was the first to observe that the sizes of wars appeared to follow a highly right-skewed Pareto distribution, in which while small conflicts are relatively common, the very largest conflicts are orders of magnitude larger than the "typical" conflict.
+While conflicts' sizes can be predicted ahead of time, Richardson showed that the number of international wars per year follows a Poisson distribution.
+On a smaller scale he showed a similar pattern for gang murders in Chicago and Shanghai, and hypothesized that a universal rule connected the frequency and the size of all "deadly quarrels".

+In the early 21st century, Richardson's work on conflict enjoyed a revival among conflict scholars, as his power-law distribution pattern was found in the statistics of several other kinds of conflict, including terrorism and violent mobs, and his work has informed the debate over the durability of the "Long Peace" since 1946.
+Modern statisticians have shown that while Richardson's analyses were not rigorous by modern standards, his statistical conclusions largely hold up: the sizes and frequencies of armed conflicts plausibly follow a power-law pattern, and the rate of new wars is well-modeled by a Poisson distribution.

 Research on the length of coastlines and borders

-Richardson decided to search for a relation between the probability of two countries going to war and the length of their common border.
-However, while collecting data, he found that there was considerable variation in the various published lengths of international borders.
-For example, that between Spain and Portugal was variously quoted as 987 or 1214 km, and that between the Netherlands and Belgium as 380 or 449 km.
+Richardson searched for a relation between the probability of two countries going to war and the length of their common border.
+While collecting data, he found that there was considerable variation in the various published lengths of international borders.
+For example, that between Spain and Portugal was variously quoted as 987 or 1,214 km, and that between the Netherlands and Belgium as 380 or 449 km.

 The reason for these inconsistencies is the "coastline paradox".
-Suppose the coast of Britain is measured using a 200 km ruler, specifying that both ends of the ruler must touch the coast.
+Suppose the coast of Britain is measured using a 200–km ruler, specifying that both ends of the ruler must touch the coast.
 Now cut the ruler in half and repeat the measurement, then repeat:

 The smaller the ruler, the longer the resulting coastline.
-It might be supposed that these values would converge to a finite number representing the true length of the coastline.
-However, Richardson demonstrated that this is not the case: the measured length of coastlines, and other natural features, increases without limit as the unit of measurement is made smaller.
-This is known nowadays as the Richardson effect.
+It might be supposed that these values would converge to a number representing the coastline's true length, but Richardson demonstrated that this is not so: the measured length of coastlines, and other natural features, increases without limit as the unit of measurement is made smaller.
+This is known as the Richardson effect.